bernardpeh/practical-symfony-3/manuscript/Chapter_7.md

 -> bin/console cache:clear
 ```

-This command is equivalent to "rm -rf var/cache/dev".
+This `cache:clear` command is equivalent to "rm -rf var/cache/dev".
 It is a useful alternative to clear:cache.
 If no environment is set, the environment is set to develop.
 To delete prod cache,

 ```
 -> bin/console cache:clear -e prod